 Despite its top position, China remains focused on ensuring that its reserves remain elevated.
 Back in 2012, the Asian nation declared that its rare earths reserves were declining; it then announced in 2016 that it would raise domestic reserves by establishing both commercial and national stockpiles.

-The last decade has also seen the country hone in on illegal rare earths mining, taking steps such as shutting illegal or environmentally non-compliant rare earth mines, and limiting production and exports.
-China’s stern and effective measures have cleaned up its supply chain significantly, although it continues to improve regulation and supervision.
+The last decade has also seen the country hone in on illegal rare earths mining, taking steps such as shutting illegal or environmentally non-compliant rare earths mines and limiting production and exports.
+China’s stern measures have cleaned up its supply chain significantly, although it continues to improve regulation and supervision.

-It’s worth noting that China’s dominance in both rare earth elements production and reserves has caused problems in the past.
+China’s dominance in both rare earth elements production and reserves has caused problems in the past.
 Prices surged when the country cut exports in 2010, resulting in a rush to secure supply of the minerals elsewhere.
-While that situation has since been resolved, the current trade war between the US and China has reignited worries about the country’s position.

 Reserves: 22 million MT

-Like Brazil, Vietnam’s rare earth mineral reserves are large and stand at 22 million MT.
-The country reportedly hosts several rare earth materials deposits with concentrations against its northwestern border with China and along its eastern coastline.
-The majority of rare earths in the country can be found in primary ore deposits with a smaller amount located in coastal placer deposits.
+Vietnam’s rare earths reserves stand at 22 million MT.
+It reportedly hosts several deposits with concentrations against its northwestern border with China and along its eastern coastline.
+The majority of rare earths in the country can be found in primary ore deposits, with a smaller amount located in coastal placer deposits.

-Vietnam’s rare earths production was small in 2018 at 400 MT, but that’s double its 2017 extraction of 200 MT.
-Vietnam is interested building its clean energy capacity, and is said to be looking to produce more rare earths for that reason.
+As mentioned, Vietnam’s rare earths production was minuscule in 2021 at 400 MT, a more than 40 percent drop from its 2020 output of 700 MT.
+However, Vietnam is interested in building its clean energy capacity, and is said to be looking to produce more rare earths for that reason.

 Reserves: 6.9 million MT

-India’s rare earths reserves sit at 6.9 million MT, and the country produced 1,800 MT of rare earths in 2018.
-However, an October 2016 article in the Economic Times suggests that the country’s rare earths industry has strong potential.
-The publication states that India has nearly 35 percent of the world’s beach and sand mineral deposits, which are significant sources of rare earths.
+India’s rare earths reserves sit at 6.9 million MT, and it produced 2,900 MT of rare earths in 2021.
+However, there are reasons to believe the country’s rare earths industry has further potential.
+India has nearly 35 percent of the world’s beach and sand mineral deposits, which are significant sources of rare earths.

-While Australia was the second largest rare earth mining country in 2018 at 20,000 MT of production, it has only the sixth largest reserves in the world.
-Currently its reserves stand at 3.4 million MT.
+While Australia was the fourth largest rare earths-mining country in 2021 at 22,000 MT of production, it has the fifth largest reserves in the world.
+Currently, its reserves stand at 4 million MT.